 The BioPoolSafe filtration system guarantees you healthy and crystal clear water.
 However, as in all swimming pools, when leaves or other litter fall in your pool, it is best to pass the skimming net or use a robot and empty the skimmers’ baskets.

 At BIOPOOLTECH, the pumps fitted to the BioPoolSafe filtration system are ultra low consumption variable flow pumps.
 All the piping in which the water circulates is large in diameter and the filter in which the filtering bacteria are installed creates very little pressure drop (little pressure drop = little friction unlike a sand filter).
 In fact, the electricity consumption of circulation pumps is between 50 and 200 W / h, which is 10 times less electricity consumption than with conventional filtration.

 Rinsing water consumption is reduced by 50% since the bacteria filter allows less resistance.

 When the bio-film is dirty, there is no backwashing of the filter (which traditionally requires 1000 to 1500 liters of water every week for sand filtration), but simply a draining of the 150 liters of water contained in the ball filter.

-In the Bio-Premium system, the ball filter contains a biofilm consisting of bacteria harmless to humans, from nature, which bind to each other to filter water and capture microorganisms for them. absorb and degrade them.
-The bio-film degrades 95% of what it captures.
+In the Bio-Premium system, the ball filter contains a biofilm consisting of bacteria harmless to humans, from nature, which bind to each other to filter water and capture microorganisms for them.
+The bio-film absorbs and degrades 95% of what it captures.

 These are the same bacteria as those used by plants to degrade organic compounds.
 They are therefore completely harmless to humans.
 These same bacteria are present in lakes and rivers of pure water.
 These bacteria are class 1 bacteria, within the meaning of standard 2000/54 / EC.
 This ensures that they are completely harmless, even for people who are immunosuppressed.
 FYI, the human body contains 100,000 billion bacteria.